radian-software/straight.el/README.md

 * `M-x straight-normalize-package`: normalize a package
 * `M-x straight-normalize-all`: normalize all packages
-* `M-x straight-fetch-package`: fetch from a package's configured remote; with prefix argument, also fetch from upstream if present
+* `M-x straight-fetch-package`: fetch from a package's configured remote; with prefix argument, then for forks also fetch from the upstream
-* `M-x straight-fetch-all`: fetch from all packages' configured remotes; with prefix argument, also fetch from upstreams if present
+* `M-x straight-fetch-all`: fetch from all packages' configured remotes; with prefix argument, then for forks also fetch from the upstreams
-* `M-x straight-merge-package`: merge the latest version fetched from a package's configured remote into the local copy; with prefix argument, also merge from upstream
+* `M-x straight-merge-package`: merge the latest version fetched from a package's configured remote into the local copy; with prefix argument, then for forks also merge from the upstream
-* `M-x straight-merge-all`: merge the latest versions fetched from each package's configured remote into its local copy; with prefix argument, also merge from upstreams
+* `M-x straight-merge-all`: merge the latest versions fetched from each package's configured remote into its local copy; with prefix argument, then for forks also merge from the upstreams
 * `M-x straight-pull-package`: combination of `M-x straight-fetch-package` and `M-x straight-merge-package`
 * `M-x straight-pull-all`: combination of `M-x straight-fetch-all` and